Nov. 11-12, 1994 Stake “Little Philmont”

 All of the family – including even Dad and Lou – went up to the horse corral this morning.
 The kids all got to ride the horses and they were delighted about this.
 The boys are too young for an actual trail ride but they got to be led around the corral by staff members.
 Larissa, Lana and Kaylea got to ride out on the trail.
 Dad and Lou enjoyed being around the corrals and watching the boys.

-Right after lunch I headed to Koop’s cabin with the other commissioners and together we planned our skit which we will perform for the closing campfire program on Friday night.
+after lunch I headed to Koop’s cabin with the other commissioners and

 With my tasks done for a while, I went up to the handicraft lodge with Bryson and Larissa.
 A staffer helped Bryson make a small wooden airplane.
 Bryson was delighted with this.
 Larissa made two clay pots on the potter’s wheel.
 I worked on my Eagle stick.
 This is the one that Jenae and Paul gave to me as a gift.
 The stick has been real rough and was not sanded.
 I worked to sand the stick and then stained it with a real pretty reddish brown mahogany stain.
 This turned out beautiful.
 I was very pleased with the end result.
 I left the eagle head at the top unchanged.
 The stick is now very nice.

-I again went to visit my camp sites.
-The troops were all surprised to see me make a visit in the afternoon and wondered why I was there – since my inspections were done.
+troops were all surprised to see me make a visit in the afternoon and

 Lou enjoyed a glorious day of painting throughout the day.
 She painted a beautiful painting of pink flowers.
 This is part of an ongoing project to paint a flower for each of the daughters and in-laws of the family.